Environment

 With 90% of the world’s goods moved by sea, decarbonization is a critical goal for the shipping industry.
 Responsible maritime operations are essential to long-term success, resilient supply chains and sustainable growth for future generations.

-At Holcim Trading & Shipping, we’re committed to decarbonizing maritime logistics and reducing our environmental impact across our operations.
+At Holcim Trading, we’re committed to decarbonizing maritime logistics and reducing our environmental impact across our operations.

 Toward net zero shipping